rsoares10/database-manager/README.md

 ## Contribute

-Since it's a simple project, contribute by opening pull requests to the **develop** branch.
-As soon as the changes reaches a stable state we merge them into the master branch.
+If you'd like to contribute to the project, feel free to fork the repository and make a pull request.

-### Contact
+## License

--   LinkedIn - linkedin.com/in/rsoares10/
+This project is licensed under the MIT license.